With just 5 days in New Zealand, we decided to spend our time in North Island and Auckland was our main travel hub. We only had one day in Auckland!

 What to Eat in Auckland

-Check out Mount Eden and Onehunga areas for food options, especially if you want the more casual ambiance versus in the downtown area.
+Since we had limited time, we tried a few places in the Mount Eden and Onehunga areas.
+These areas are great if you want the more casual ambiance versus in the downtown area.
 We ate at Zool Zool Ramen and Bar for ramen or “zoolmen” noodles which were actually really good and also got our seafood fix at Onehunga Cafe.

 How to Get Around Auckland and New Zealand